on-the-wing/climate_watch/README.md

 ## myebird.py
 1. Sign up for eBird API key
-2. put it in keys.txt file and change path to where yours lives
+2. Put it in keys.txt file and change path to where yours lives.
+As it's written in the code, the keys.txt file is locally in one folder above the repo